 Accounts Receivable.
 The Corporation's accounts receivable generally have a limited concentration of credit risk because of the dispersion of receivables from different individual farmers, farming organizations and geographies.
-However, at June 30, 2019, 45% of the balance of accounts receivable was due from two yendors.
+However, at June 30, 2020, 74% of receivables from the sale of seed were due from one vendor and 92% of royalty receivables were due from two licensees.
+At June 30, 2019, 45% of the balance of accounts receivable was due from two vendors and 83% of royalty receivables were due from two licensees.

 Sales.
-For the year ended June 30, 2019, sales to the top three customers accounted for 68% of the Corporation's annual sales of seed.
+For the years ended June 30, 2020 and 2019, sales to the top three customers accounted for 68% and 68%, respectively, of the Corporation's annual sales of seed.

-NOTE 6 - DEFINED CONTRIBUTION PENSION PLAN
+NOTE 5 - DEFINED CONTRIBUTION PENSION PLAN

 The Corporation makes contributions of 10% of salary to individual retirement accounts of all eligible employees under a Simplified Employee Pension-Individual Retirement Accounts Contribution Agreement as authorized by Section 408(k) of the Internal Revenue Code.
-Retirement contributions for the year ended June 30, 2019 were \$30,905.
+Retirement contributions for the years ended June 30, 2018, 2019, and 2020 were \$28,694, \$30,905, and \$30,493, respectively.

-NOTE 7 - RELATED PARTY TRANSACTIONS
+NOTE 6 - RELATED PARTY TRANSACTIONS

 Sales and Receivables.
-Sales to related parties or to organizations where those related parties have significant influence were \$1,216,160 for the year ended June 30, 2019.
-Accounts receivable at June 30, 2019, included \$116,461 due from related parties or those organizations.
+Sales to related parties or to organizations where those related parties have significant influence were \$763,370 and \$1,216,160 for the year ended June 30, 2020 and 2019, respectively.
+Accounts receivable at June 30, 2020 and 2019, included \$326,075 and \$116,461, respectively, due from related parties or those organizations.